Department of Psychology

 Selected Service

-Dr. Floyd was the Editor-in-Chief of the Journal of School Psychology from 2011 through 2014 and continues his service to this journal as Consulting Editor.
+Dr. Floyd has contributed substantial service to the Society for the Study of School Psychology.
+In 2026, he will be President-Elect of the society and President of the society in 2027.
+He was Editor-in-Chief of the society’s journal, Journal of School Psychology, from 2011 through 2014 and continues his service to this journal as a consulting editor.
 Dr. Floyd currently serves on the editorial boards of the Journal of Psychoeducational Assessment, School Psychology International, and School Psychology Training and Pedagogy.
+He is also a frequent contributor to the Society for the Study of School Psychology’s Early Career Forum.

 Selected Honors